SHNH William T. Stearn Student Essay Prize 2022

 Professor Stearn is known for his work in botanical taxonomy and botanical history, particularly classical botanical literature, botanical illustration and for his studies of the Swedish scientist Carl Linnaeus.
 His best known books are his “Dictionary of Plant Names for Gardeners”, a popular guide to the scientific names of plants, and his “Botanical Latin” for scientists and he is the the botanical authority for over 400 plant species.
 William Stearn received many honours for his work, at home and abroad, and was made a Commander of the Order of the British Empire (CBE) in 1997.
 He received the Linnean Gold Medal of The Linnean Society of London (1976), and the Society for the History of Natural History’s Founders’ Medal (1986).

-The SHNH Stearn Student Essay Prize was established in his honour by the Society for the History of Natural History and Max Long (2021) is the thirteenth winner of the prize.
+The SHNH Stearn Student Essay Prize was established in Professor Stearn’s honour by the Society for the History of Natural History and Mia Uys (2023) is the fifteenth winner of the prize.